Did you know?

-The Magaliesberg range begins near the Bronkhorstspruit Dam in the east, and extends 120km to Rustenburg in the west.
-This 2300 million-year-old mountain range supports a variety of different habitats, from grasslands and bushveld savannah to inaccessible forested kloofs where 130 tree species and a variety of flowers, ferns, grasses and fungi.
+It all begins near the Bronkhorstspruit Dam in the east and then extends 120km to Rustenburg in the west.
+This 2300 million-year-old mountain range supports a variety of different habitats from grasslands and bushveld savannah to inaccessible forested kloofs with over 130 tree species and an astounding variety of flowers, ferns, grasses and fungi.
 In 1977 this area was officially named a protected natural environment.

-These mountains were once home to roaming elephant herds, rhino, buffalo, giraffe, large felines and a variety of antelope, but today it's the smaller species that are likely to be seen.
-Porcupine, polecat, bushbaby, dassie and weasel roam the forest, along with vervet monkey, duiker, genet mongoose, baboon and klipspringer.
-Elusive leopard also live here, but their reclusive nature and wonderful camouflage means they're seldom seen during the day.
+The mountains were once home to roaming elephants, rhinos, buffaloes, giraffes, large cats and a variety of antelope, but today it's the smaller species that are likely to be seen.
+Porcupines, bushbabies and mongoose roam the forest, along with Vervet monkeys, Duikers, Genets, baboons and Klipspringers.
+Leopards also stalk these lands, but their shyness and ability to camouflage means they're seldom seen during the day.

-The Magaliesberg is a wonderful retreat for humans too, with deep gullies and clear waterfalls tumbling down to pools below creating idyllic conditions for climbers and hikers.
-Many trails, ranging from gentle walks to strenuous hikes, allow for leisurely exploration while mountain biking, horse riding, abseiling and white-water rafting are more recent pursuits.
+Magaliesberg is a wonderful retreat for humans too, with deep gullies and clear waterfalls creating the perfect conditions for climbers and hikers.
+Many trails ranging from gentle walks to hardcore hikes allow for leisurely exploration, while mountain biking, horse riding, abseiling and even white-water rafting call to the more adventurous.

-Rich in geology, biodiversity and human heritage, there are plans to have the Magaliesberg declared a UNESCO biosphere, thereby ensuring the preservation of this ancient natural treasure for future generations.
+Rich in geology, biodiversity and human heritage, there are plans to have the Magaliesberg declared a UNESCO biosphere, as this will ensure the preservation of this ancient natural treasure for future generations.